Brad Freeman

 This blog was written by Lachlan Godding, SenseOn Security Analyst.

-In our analysis of malicious OneNote .one samples, we found a common infection chain:
+In our analysis of malicious OneNote .one samples, we found a common infection chain that security teams can look out for:

-Across the samples analysed, the most common payload was the Emotet trojan.
-This is regularly spread via malicious emails, and is linked to the threat actor Mummy Spider (also known as TA54).
+Across the samples we analysed, the most common payload was the Emotet trojan.
+This is regularly spread via malicious emails and is linked to the threat actor Mummy Spider (also known as TA54).

-The malicious OneNote document displays a message imitating the document having remote attachments, in an attempt to dupe the user into selecting the ‘Open’ icon.
+The malicious OneNote document displays a message imitating the document having remote attachments to dupe the user into selecting the ‘Open’ icon.
 Underneath this icon lies an embedded malicious CMD file, ‘Open.cmd’, which will execute automatically when the icon is clicked.

 Analysing the malicious script in a text editor, it is observed leveraging PowerShell to execute a Base64 encoded command.
 The output of this command is written to a file located at ‘C:\programdata and subsequently executed.